Taste - Bring Your Appetite

 For equally delicious but far more casual fare, stop in at the Blue Loon the Old Caboose or the Wells Gray Inn on the Yellowhead Highway where hearty soups, burgers and salads are served with a side of warm hospitality.

-Provisions for the Park5,250 square kilometres of postcard-worthy wilderness means there are no grocery stores or restaurants directly in the Park.
-That’s okay, because those amenities, and a seasonal Farmer’s Market, can be found in Clearwater (Map).
+5,250 square kilometres of postcard-worthy wilderness means there are no grocery stores or restaurants directly in the Park.
+That’s okay, because those amenities, and a seasonal Farmer’s Market, can be found in Clearwater.
 Make sure you stock up before you venture into the Park.

 When to Go